CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Security & Compliance

-This is ProtonVPN's arena.
+This is ProtonVPN's territory.
 Full stop.

-Winner: ProtonVPN (and it's not particularly close)
+Winner: ProtonVPN (and notably)

 Pros and Cons